RhymeForge ยท Word page

 No family rhymes for archive.
 Reach for assonance below for the closest slant.

-Archive at the verse, archived at the line that follows it.
+Archive at the verse, knives at the line that follows it.

-Track the vowel from archive to argyle and you have the chorus.
+Track the vowel from archive to admire and you have the chorus.

 Why archive rhymes the way it does